 Toyota hits big on EV pitch, will sell only zero-emission cars in Europe

-Toyota hits big on EV pitch, will sell only zero-emission cars in Europe2 min read .
-Updated: 02 Dec 2021, 08:12 PM IST
+Toyota hits big on EV pitch, will sell only zero-emission cars in Europe

 Toyota will roll out seven electric cars under its bZ nomenclature by 2025.